Back to INDEX ....................................... Model Displays ............................ To Displays 2002-2011

 Fanderson: The Future is Fantastic - 2nd - 4th October 2015

 As usual I was enlisted to provide a display for the latest Fanderson convention....just remembered that my first one was Fanderson 1982, boy thats a long time ago!
 My new Overlander model made it's first public appearance and the Eagle stood on a rather nice landscape set built by professional model maker Chris Trice.
-(Theres a few more pictures on my Eagle 1 Today webpage.)

 With the original 'Thunderbirds' television series reaching it's 50th birthday this year we have seen a variety of new merchandising items in the shops to celebrate the occasion.
 One of the latest being this bookzine publication by Panini magazines.